Choosing the Right Flooring for Your Garage Office

 • May be prone to yellowing over time if exposed to excessive sunlight

-See also Best Lighting Solutions for Your Garage Office
+See also Effective Heating Options for a Cozy Garage Office

 2. Interlocking Rubber Tiles